alice-mu/OOTaskQueuing/README.md

 # Object-Oriented-Task-Queuing

-Creating a task queue with task type, description, and ID
+Programs enqueue and dequeue tasks with linked list and dynamic memory allocation.